-Previously, we reported the generation and characterization of HEK293T cells stably expressing vector, LGR5-WT, and LGR5-∆C (endocytosis impaired due to the deletion of the Cterminal tail sequence AA837-907) in the regulation of Wnt/β-catenin signaling (31).
-Our findings showed that the C-terminal tail of LGR5 is not only important for internalization, but also critical for regulating receptor signaling.
-Snyder et al reported that overexpression of an endocytosisimpaired LGR5 mutant with a truncated Cterminal tail led to formation of cytonemes in HEK293 cells, whereas LGR5 wild-type (WT) displayed few to no such cellular protrusions (32).
-Furthermore, the same LGR5 mutant was recently shown to reduce stem cell fitness in vivo by lineage tracing (18).
-Here, we examined the effect of Myctagged LGR5-WT and -∆C overexpression on the actin cytoskeleton and cell adhesion.
-F-actin staining showed that cells overexpressing LGR5 displayed more compact structure and increased levels of F-actin at cell-cell contacts (Fig. 3A), which were confirmed by quantification (Fig. 3B). expressing LGR5-∆C, Cells however, displayed cytoneme-like structures without increased levels of F-actin at the cell-cell contacts (Fig. 3A-B), consistent with the findings of Snyder et al. (32).
-F- and Gactin were then extracted from the three cell lines and their relative level was determined by immunoblot analysis and quantified (Fig. Cells overexpressing LGR5-WT 3C-D).

-showed higher ratio of F- to G- actin when compared to vector and LGR5-∆C cells.
-Of note, HEK293 cells express RSPOs at very low levels as shown by RT-qPCR (17), and are highly sensitive to RSPO stimulation in Wnt/β-catenin signaling (5,6,8), suggesting LGR5-induced actin-cvtoskeleton changes are RSPO-independent.
-Indeed, treatment with RSPO1 overnight had no significant effect on F/G actin ratio either in control or LGR5 cells (Fig. 3E-F), confirming that the activity is RSPO-independent.
-Overall, these effects of LGR5 on F-actin structure and cell adhesion in CHO and HEK293 cells are similar to the phenotypes observed with overexpression of LGR5 in colon and liver cancer cell lines (15,16).
-Importantly, the effect of LGR5 on the actin cytoskeleton were all displayed in the absence of RSPO stimulation (either endogenous or exogenous), indicating that these activities do not involve the two E3 ligases RNF43/ZNRF3.
+actin cytoskeleton and cell adhesion.
+F-actin staining showed that cells overexpressing LGR5 displayed a more compact structure and increased levels of F-actin at cell-cell contacts (Fig. 3A), which were confirmed by quantification (Fig. 3B).
+Cells expressing LGR5- Δ C, however, displayed cytoneme-like structures without increased levels of F-actin at the cell-cell contacts (Fig. 3, A and B), consistent with the findings of Snyder et al. (32).
+F-actin and G-actin were then extracted from the three cell lines, and their relative levels were determined by immunoblot analysis and quantified (Fig. 3, C and D).
+Cells overexpressing LGR5-WT showed a higher ratio of F- to G-actin when compared with vector and LGR5- Δ C cells.
+Of note, HEK293 cells express RSPOs at very low levels as shown by RT-quantitative PCR (17) and are highly sensitive to RSPO stimulation in Wnt/ β -catenin signaling (5, 6, 8), suggesting that LGR5-induced actin cytoskeleton changes are RSPO-independent.
+Indeed, treatment with RSPO1 overnight had no significant effect on the F- to G-actin ratio either in control or LGR5 cells (Fig. 3, E and F), confirming that the activity is RSPO-independent.
+Overall, these effects of LGR5 on F-actin structure and cell adhesion in CHO and HEK293 cells are similar to the phenotypes observed with overexpression of LGR5 in colon and liver cancer cell lines (15, 16).
+Importantly, the effects of LGR5 on the actin cytoskeleton were all displayed in the absence of RSPO stimulation (either endogenous or exogenous), indicating that these activities do not involve the two E3 ligases RNF43 and ZNRF3.